0kage-eth/circom-circuits-playground/README.md

 ## why
 As a security auditor, I am learning about zkp's from ground zero.
 I find the existing material either too theoretical or research oriented.

-I am creating this repo to track my journey in the learning process that is practitioner friendly.
-I might keep changing the order of subjects & topics here as I gain more understanding - but the key intent is to make learning easy, intuitive and sticky & not get lost in math/formulas.
+I am creating this repo to track my journey in the learning process with a practitioner focus.
+I might keep changing the order of subjects & topics here as I gain more understanding - but the key intent is to make learning easy, intuitive and sticky.

+---

 ## intro
 Project forked from @0xPARC repo for [circuit-starter](https://github.com/0xPARC/circom-starter).
 This project uses [hardhat-circom](https://github.com/projectsophon/hardhat-circom) to generate and verify proofs via Circom and SnarkJS.

 Project contains multiple circuits - each circuit can be compiled to output the `wasm` and `zkey` files.
 Project automatically generates verifier solidity file that can be used by a protocol to verify the key.

+---

 ## Documentation
 Refer the notes section: